OWASP/wstg/document/2_Introduction/2_Introduction.md

 - Cannot detect run-time errors easily
 - The source code actually deployed might differ from the one being analyzed

+For more on code review, see the [OWASP code review project](https://wiki.owasp.org/index.php/Category:OWASP_Code_Review_Project).

 ## Penetration Testing

 ### Overview